spenceryr/Lotus-58-Classic-Choc-V1/Lotus 58 Glow/v1.24/README.md

 (photo from reddit by u/bduzik)

-**The second mayor release of the PCB and plates.**
+**v1.24 - The third major release of the PCB and plates.**

+- Added Silkscreen build instructions
+- Added TRRS ESD protection
+- Removed i2c resistors
+- Repositioned reset for easier access
+- Minor cleanup of routing and silkscreen

-Uses winged SK6812mini-E RGB for easier build, along with SK6812 mini RGB for underglow.
+v1.23 uses winged SK6812mini-E RGB for easier build, along with SK6812 mini RGB for underglow.
 Revamped RGB to allow easier use of underglow and per-key separate or combined.
 Added support for battery cut-off switch for easy wireless builds with nice!nano.
 Several minor tweaks.

-Fully compatabile with v1.11, physically identical outline for plates etc. and identical Firmware.
+Fully compatabile with v1.11 & v1.23, physically identical outline for plates etc. and identical Firmware.

 # Parts needed